tommyvo/soraban-engineering-project/README.md

 - Handles malformed rows, missing fields, and duplicate detection.
 - **Sample Data:** You can use the provided `spec/support/large_transactions.csv` file to import 90 days worth of transactions for testing or demo purposes.

+**How it works:**
+- The user uploads a CSV file via the dashboard UI.
+- The file is sent to the Rails backend, which enqueues a Sidekiq job to process the import in the background.
+- Each row is parsed, validated, and saved as a transaction.
+Duplicates and malformed rows are handled gracefully.
+- As transactions are created, ActionCable broadcasts updates so the UI reflects new data in real time.

 ### Rule Management & Automated Categorization

 - Create rules to auto-categorize transactions (e.g., "If description contains 'Uber', set category to 'Transport'").
 - Rules are applied automatically to new and imported transactions.
 - Rules can be managed from the dashboard (add, edit, delete).

+**How it works:**
+- Users define rules in the dashboard UI (e.g., match on description or amount).
+- When a transaction is created or imported, the backend applies all matching rules to assign a category automatically.
+- Rules are stored in the database and can be updated or deleted at any time.

 #### Running Auto-Categorization and Anomaly Detection via Rake